 Chicago Police Officers from Kentucky, 1900-1930sWritten by Reinette F. Jones, April 21, 2022

 No indications have been found that the Chicago Police Department was recruiting African American officers from Kentucky.
-There is the suggested theory that there was a Kentucky connection between the persons doing the hiring and those applying to the Police Department.
+There is a theory that a Kentucky connection existed between those doing the hiring and those applying to the Police Department.
 Added to that suggestion is the fact that the police officers listed below did not have prior law enforcement training before joining the Chicago Police Department.
 Some of the officers served in the military.
 Some may have known each other as fellow Kentuckians and encouraged each other to apply to become police officers.
 Much more research is needed to fully understand and explain how and why the number of African Americans from Kentucky were hired as police officers in Chicago.

 These were not the first African Americans hired by the Chicago Police Department, though John Ender and Rodney Long, both from Kentucky, were among the first African American detectives hired by the Chicago Police Department.
-That claim can also be made in other cities, such as Los Angeles, CA, where Robert William Stewart from Lancaster, KY, was one of the first two African Americans to join the police department.
+That claim can also be made in other cities, such as Los Angeles, CA, where Robert William Stewart from Lancaster, KY was one of the first two African Americans to join the police department.
 There was also Detective James A. Allen in Cincinnati, OH; Officer Joseph S. Ballew in Omaha, NE; Sheriff William H. Furbush in Lee County, AR; Officer Henry Clay Smith in San Antonio, TX; and Officer Hagar Tucker in Fort Worth, TX.
 There were also African Americans from Kentucky who joined police departments much earlier than those in Chicago.
-Three African American men from Kentucky were on the police force in Indianapolis, IN, in the early 1870s: Joshua Spears, Sr., Edward Harris, and Carter Temple.
-Also in the 1870s, in Kentucky, Burrell Sneed was the elected marshal in Harrodsburg, KY.
-All who have been mentioned so far were men, but there was also Mayme Gaines Burney from Louisville, a policewoman, and a matron of the courts in Chicago.
+Three African American men from Kentucky were on the police force in Indianapolis, IN in the early 1870s: Joshua Spears, Sr., Edward Harris, and Carter Temple.
+Also in the 1870s in Kentucky, Burrell Sneed was the elected marshal in Harrodsburg.
+All who have been mentioned so far were men, but there was also Mayme Gaines Burney from Louisville, a policewoman and matron of the courts in Chicago.

 AFRICAN AMERICANS FROM KENTUCKY EMPLOYED IN THE CHICAGO POLICE DEPARTMENT (police officers, detectives, a matron of the court, and a misidentified employee)